The Boy Downstairs: Plot

 Aspiring Brooklyn writer Diana and aspiring musician Ben's first date is on a rowboat in Prospect Park, and their relationship becomes serious over a year.
 Ben wants a long-term, happy marriage like his parents, but Diana plans to move to London and does not want distractions or commitments.
 She discourages his suggestion of moving with her, and stuns Ben by ending the relationship before leaving.

 After returning to Brooklyn three years later, Diana finds an apartment through Meg, a friend of her best friend Gabby.
 Diana learns that Ben is living in the downstairs apartment, and that he is dating Meg.
 She spies on Ben and Meg instead of working on her novel, annoying Meg.
 After Ben and Meg break up, he tells Diana that he does not want to see her as he cannot be only friends with her, and moves out of his apartment.

 Ben finds Diana after a minor accident.
 His devoted care for her at the hospital and at her home reminds Diana of Ben's kindness and character, but when she goes to his new home to confess her love, Meg is there.
 Her romantic difficulties help Diana finish her novel, however.
-The film ends with Ben awaiting her at her home, and possibly a tentative resumption of their relationship.
+Ben awaits her at her home.